oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

 The configuration on the Okta side is complete.

-### Add Okta as an OIDC provider on Your EKS Cluster
+### Add Okta as an OIDC Provider on Your EKS Cluster

 Now let's get back to the AWS Console: